By: Emma Edwards, Contributing Writer

 Maelea Parrish, daughter of Nick and Cindy Parrish, was December’s SAE spotlight.
 Maelea is a CHS junior who is involved in Cross Country, Track, FFA, Country Bumpkins 4-H Club, Pinto Horse Association, ABGA (American Boer Goat Association) and the Church of Jesus Christ of Latter Day Saints youth program.
 Parrish has three SAE projects currently, which include raising cows, raising horses and raising and showing Boer meat goats.

-Parrish’s goals for her cows including selling the calves to have more money for her other projects.
+One of Parrish’s goals includes selling the calves to have more money for her other projects.
 She has shown her horses at the Missouri State Fair, and she hopes to keep doing well in events to eventually bring home the first place plaque.
 Along with her horses, Parrish has shown her goats at the state fair and hopes to produce good offspring to sell to other 4-H members who want to show goats.

 The objective of a Supervised Agricultural Experience is to work with educational programs to better prepare FFA students for their future careers.
 The simple skills such as communication and patience will help them succeed in life.
 Scott Stone, FFA adviser, says he has his students do an SAE for the learning experience.
 He says they can explore any career interest they may have and even find a field they might not want to follow.
 Stone said, “I hope they all have the chance to earn a profit, but I hope they can learn what areas they are interested in as a potential career.”